openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

          rm /etc/openstack_deploy/ansible-facts/${REINSTALLED_HOST}*

-      (* because we're deleting all container facts for the host as well.)
+      (* because we're deleting all container facts for the host as well)

    #.
 If RabbitMQ was running on this host